Welcome to Tudor Grange Academy Solihull Parent Teacher Association

 The Parent Teacher Association (PTA) at Tudor Grange Academy Solihull is an enthusiastic organisation of volunteer parents and staff working together to support our children’s education and enrich their secondary school experience.
 The PTA raises funds that improve and enhance the resources, equipment and opportunities available to all TGAS students.
 This new PTA has recently been created by amalgamating the former Enrichment Trust (a charity that raised money via covenanted donations to improve classrooms) and the former Parents Association (which ran similar fundraising activities).

 There are many ways to support the PTA’s work, for example through direct donations, matched funding, sponsorship, our very own lottery (the 333 club), refreshments and raffles at school functions.
-We run social events for students, parents and staff that are always great fun and inclusive, such as school discos for Years 7 and 8, as well as fantastic Quiz, Race and Bingo nights.
+We run social events for students, parents and staff that are always great fun and inclusive, such as school disco for Years 7, as well as fantastic Quiz, Race and Bingo nights.

 Whatever your background, interest or ability to support the PTA, you are welcome, we will value any support you can offer, and your money will promptly be put to good use at your child’s school.